bharatgl/bharatgl/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [bgoyal1471@gmail.com](mailto:bgoyal1471@gmail.com)
-* 🧠  I'm learning MERN Stack
+* 🧠  I'm learning MERN Stack and Data Structure Algorithms in Java
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I am enthusiast about open source projects
 <br>